jsztompka/DuelDQN/README.md

 ## Environment details:
 A reward of +1 is provided for collecting a yellow banana, and a reward of -1 is provided for collecting a blue banana.
 Thus, the goal of your agent is to collect as many yellow bananas as possible while avoiding blue bananas.

 The state space has 37 dimensions and contains the agent's velocity, along with ray-based perception of objects around the agent's forward direction.
 Given this information, the agent has to learn how to best select actions.

 Four discrete actions are available, corresponding to:

-0 - move forward.
+* 0 - move forward.
-1 - move backward.
+* 1 - move backward.
-2 - turn left.
+* 2 - turn left.
-3 - turn right.
+* 3 - turn right.

+The problem is considered solved when the agent achieves average score of at least 13 over 100 episodes.

 ## Video of the trained agent:
 [![Click to watch on youtube](https://img.youtube.com/vi/SRBDl_yjLBM/0.jpg)](https://youtu.be/SRBDl_yjLBM)